-11. Retirement Plan
+12. Retirement Plan

 The Society sponsors a defined contribution retirement plan (the "401(k) Plan") covering employees meeting certain age and service requirements.
 The Society has the option to make matching contributions to the Plan on behalf of each participant.
-Society matching contributions to the 401(k) Plan were approximately \$228,000 and \$229,000 for fiscal 2022 and 2021, respectively.
-In addition to these matching amounts, the Society recorded a Qualified Non-Elective Contribution ("QNEC") payable of approximately \$253,000 at June 30, 2022, related to corrections in employee deferrals.
+Society matching contributions to the 401(k) Plan were approximately \$309,000 and \$228,000 for fiscal 2023 and 2022, respectively.
+In addition to these matching amounts, the Society recorded a Qualified Non-Elective Contribution ("QNEC") payable of approximately \$253,000 at June 30, 2022 and 2023, related to corrections in employee deferrals.
+The QNEC, which is immediately 100% vested to the employees, will be paid immediately upon IRS approval of the application for voluntary correction.

 The Society has a nonqualified 457 deferred compensation plan for a certain former executive whereby the executive voluntarily deferred a portion of his compensation into the Plan.
 In addition, the executive self-directs the investment of his contribution.
-The Society may make discretionary contributions to the Plan.
-There were no Society discretionary contributions during fiscal 2022 and 2021.
-The plan had a fair value of \$68,020 and \$151,227 as of June 30, 2022 and 2021, respectively.
-This amount is included in both other assets and accrued expenses on the statements of financial position.
+The Society made discretionary contributions to the Plan.
+There were no Society discretionary contributions during fiscal 2023 and 2022.
+The plan was distributed in 2023 and had a fair value of \$0 and \$68,020 as of June 30, 2023 and 2022, respectively.
+The 2022 amount is included in both other assets and accrued expenses on the statements of financial position.

-12. Related Party Transactions
+13. Related Party Transactions

-Zoo capital improvements of \$4,819,847 and \$641,588, as reflected in the statement of functional expenses, were contributed by the Society to the City during fiscal 2022 and 2021, respectively.
+Zoo capital improvements of \$663,921 and \$4,819,618, as reflected in the statement of functional expenses, were contributed by the Society to the City during fiscal 2023 and 2022, respectively.